6 Month Old Suddenly Won’t Sleep Through the Night

 1. Physical discomfort

-Check for anything that might be making your baby uncomfortable:
+Check for anything that might be making your baby uncomfortable, including teething, illness, congestion, growth spurts, or digestive discomfort.

 Even small changes can affect sleep more than expected.